civicnet/strop/README.md

 _Reminder: the first line will not have its indentation adjusted if it is not empty and doesn't contain only indentation characters._

-If a mix of different indentation characters is used in the template, only _identical_ sequences at the beginning of _every_ eligible line are considered "common" (and removed).
+If a mix of different indentation characters is used, only _identical_ sequences at the beginning of _every_ eligible line are considered "common" (and adjusted).

 ### Rules and types